Mount Auburn Leadership

 David P. Barnett

-“It was my lifelong long of horticulture that first led me to Mount Auburn.
+“It was my lifelong love of horticulture that first led me to Mount Auburn.
 Over time, I have come to cherish all the dimensions of the Cemetery mission.
 It is a wonderful, sacred trust to help lead this living museum and vibrant cultural institution.”

 Mount Auburn has been led by President & CEO Dave Barnett since 2008.
 Prior to 2008, Barnett served as Vice President of Horticulture & Operations.
 Barnett began his tenure at Mount Auburn in 1993 as the Cemetery’s first Director of Horticulture.